ParmS-Musale/Namaste-React/README.md

 - **JSX**: JSX stands for JavaScript XML.
 It is a syntax extension for JavaScript that allows writing HTML-like code within JavaScript files.
 It makes it easier to describe what the UI should look like.
 - **Usage**: JSX is compiled by tools like Babel into `React.createElement()` calls, which create React elements that are used to render the UI.
 It provides a more readable and expressive way to create elements compared to plain JavaScript.

+# Namaste React - Day 4 🚀

+## 1. Cloudinary
+- **Definition**: Cloudinary is a cloud-based service for managing images and videos, providing features like optimization, transformation, and delivery.
+- **Common Error**: `404 (Not Found)` indicates the requested image or resource could not be found.
+This often means the URL is incorrect or the resource has been deleted.

+## 2. Carousel
+- **Definition**: A carousel is a component that allows users to cycle through a series of items, typically images or content, in a slideshow format.
+It’s used to display multiple pieces of content in a confined space with navigation controls.

+## 3. Props
+- **Definition**: Props (short for properties) are used to pass data from a parent component to a child component in React.
+They allow components to be dynamic and reusable by providing them with different inputs.

+## 4. Cuisine
+- **Definition**: Cuisine refers to a style or method of cooking, especially as characteristic of a particular country, region, or establishment.
+For example, Italian cuisine includes dishes like pasta and pizza.

+## 5. Conflict-Driven UI
+- **Definition**: Conflict-driven UI refers to designing user interfaces that handle and resolve conflicts in data or user actions effectively.
+It involves ensuring that the UI provides clear feedback and resolution paths when conflicting actions or states arise.